niloedson/niloedson.github.io/README.md

 * Development of hardware/firmware solutions using embedded STM32 devices.
 * Implementation of hardware communication protocols (eg. SPI, I2C, UART...).
 * Creation of C/C++ libraries for ST MCUs compatibility.
-* Use of AT commands parsing algorithms to generate Wireless Communication capabilities.
+* Use of ESP-AT commands solution to integrate connectivity into customers’ products.

 ### **Researcher**